Skip to main content

 Whether to use one or the other is a matter of taste.

-Finally, on rare occasions where the rule body is more than a single expression, you'll have to use the curly-brace/return syntax:
+Finally, on rare occasions where the rule body is more than a single expression, you'll have to use the curly brace or return syntax:

 expression: ($, previous) => {